MichaelKasper1/Natural_Language_Processing/README.md

 There are 2 .ipynb files in this repository.
 NLP_1 contains 2 models.
 The first of which explores GloVe embedding and classification of text data with a CNN.
 The second model uses Emedding with TfidfVectorizer and Modeling with Stoichastic Gradient Descent.
 NLP_BERT contains simple analysis guided by the tensorflow BERT tutorial.
 I explored a few different architectures to get a better understanding of how they perform on the same IMBD data set.
 I did end up using slightly different data sets in the 2 notebooks so the results unfortunately are not comparable.

 The accuracy of the model 1 is slightly better than model 2, but I changed so many variables between the models that it doesn't really make sense to compare them.
 Honestly one of the main goals of this project is to make sure I have a good understanding of the different methods, advantages, and disadvantages.
 I chose to use the data I did because it was already split nicely for modeling.
-Like I said, the main goal is not to show that I can clean messy data, but to practice and understand the types of NLP models and text embedding strategies.
+Like I said, the main goal is not to show that I can clean messy data, but to practice and understand the types of NLP models and text embedding strategies

-NOTE: Still exploring different BERT models.
-I have tried some simple ones and the models take forever to run on my computer!
-Going to switch to google colab to use their GPUs but I ran out of alloted time.
-Will upload BERT exploration notebook soon!